Match – Tubi (2025) review – A gross-out Tubi original that goes too far

 Basically, Paola arrives at her date’s house only to be greeted by his mother Lucille (Dianne Simpson).
 What she thinks is about to be a hot date with a handsome dude actually turns out to be a ruse.
 Lucille has catfished her in order to offer Paola up to her hideously deformed, Hills Have Eyes-esque, son so that he can give her a grandchild.
 Yes, it is as dumb as it sounds.

-The problem is, Match is caught up somewhere between outrageous, Troma style, B-Movie and something which occasionally takes itself far too seriously.
+The problem is, Match is caught up somewhere between outrageous, Troma style B-Movie and something which occasionally takes itself far too seriously.
 The majority of the film sees Paola wandering around this dilapidated house looking for a way out.
 Occasionally she learns a bit about the family, there’s the odd chase here and there, but most of her time is spent meandering around doing almost nothing.

 The meat of the horror lies in the demented family matriarch Lucille and her mutated son.
 It’s absolutely farcical.
 Their relationship is one that should probably inspire some pity in the viewer but, instead, inspires revulsion instead.
 There are some seriously twisted scenes here.

+Pushing that nastiness to one side.
 The movie plays out as a mix of supposedly tender moments featuring our protagonist, attempted assaults by the deformed son who is constantly in a state of dropping his pants, and formulaic cat and mouse stuff with limited tension.
 It’s so tonally confused, however, that it almost never manages to entirely find its feet.
 The violence is almost at a level of slapstick, too.

-Our protagonist, Paola, is pretty hopeless.
-She has absolutely no awareness of danger and she repeatedly walks herself right into trouble.
-Rarely do horror movie characters have such a complete and utter lack of self-preservation.
 She even steps on a mouse-trap at one point..
 It’s like something out of a Warner Bros cartoon.
 Said mousetrap is utilised a little later on, as well, but in a far more intimate location.
 Again, reflecting the slapstick nature of the action.

 Match is one of those movies with a primary directive to shock the viewer.
 Most of the time, this is done by uncomfortable sexual content, absolutely enormous dongs, and a fairly hefty kill count.
 Other times it is via unexpected deaths and the constant threat of seeing a character being molested by Quasimodo’s uglier younger brother.
 None of it really works tremendously well and the moments where Esterhazy tries to inject a little emotion feel enormously out of place.

-A Mixed Bag of B-Movie Tropes
+A mixed bag of B-Movie tropes

 Ultimately, I’m guessing that Match should really be taken as a comedy horror b-movie.
 There are quite a few chuckle worthy moments that support that but it is mostly gross out humour.
 If your idea of funny is watching an overweight woman pleasuring herself in a public toilet then you are going to be in stitches.
 If you are here for horror, however, you might be a bit disappointed.